temujindang/website-1/src/site/blog/march-2020-update.md

 the wonderful conversations!

 On Wednesday, [Jared Volpe](https://twitter.com/plainspace) shipped the redesign of this website!
+Pro tip: check out the 404 page ;)

 On Friday, Bryan gave a talk on [Tock OS](https://www.tockos.org/) at [Oxidize 1K](https://oxidizeconf.com/oxidize-1k/).